A guide to data mapping in IXON Cloud

 • Tag: The specific data point being tracked.

-• Variable: Defines the "flavor" of the data (Boolean, Integer, etc.).
+• Variable: Defines the type data (Boolean, Integer, etc.).

 Limitations

-As we already implied in the previous paragraph, InfluxDB doesn't care about "Names" or "Relationships"; it cares about Keys and Timestamps.
+As we already implied in the previous paragraph, InfluxDB doesn't understand "names" or "relationships"; it wants about keys and timestamps.
 To keep InfluxDB lean, we avoid storing strings like "Main Conveyor Belt" for every data point.
 Instead, we use IDs.

-Use this table to understand where each piece of information is mastered and how it is referenced across databases.
+Use this table to understand where each resource or field is handled or stored, and how it is referenced across databases.

-ActorFound in MariaDB API?Found in InfluxDB?Role in the Flow
+Resource/FieldFound in Relational Database?Found in InfluxDB?Role in the architecture

 AgentYesNoIts publicId (string) is retrieved and used to find one or more data source(s).

-Data SourceYesYes (as Reference)Its publicId (string) is used as the device tag filter.
+Data SourceYesYes (through its publicId)Its publicId (string) is used as the device tag filter.

-TagYesYes (as Derived ID)Its tagId (int) is the suffix of the Influx field, unique on a data-source basis (e.g. 37).
+TagYesYes (through its tagId)Its tagId (int) is the suffix of the Influx field, unique on a data-source basis (e.g. 37).

-VariableYesYes (as Type Prefix)Its type (string) is the prefix of the Influx field (e.g. "bool", "int").
+VariableYesYes (through its type)Its type (string) is the prefix of the Influx field (e.g. "bool", "int").

 Retention PolicyYesYesA piece of text (string) that determines how long data is kept (e.g. "260w", meaning "260 weeks").

-This table shows exactly how the information you see in your API results translates into the keys you need for an InfluxDB query.
+This table shows exactly how the information you see in your API's response results translates into the keys you need for an InfluxDB query.

 When your application wants to display a graph for "Temperature," the underlying logic looks like this:

-1. API Context: You find that "Temperature" has a tagId of 42 and a type of float.
+1. API Response: You find that "Temperature" has a tagId of 42 and a varyable.type value of float.

 2. Mapping: Your code generates the field name float_42.